 Logically, people would love to be praised.
 But if that was true, why do we still beat ourselves up?

 The truth is it’s more enjoyable to have our negative beliefs reaffirmed than

 saying something good about ourselves which we don’t believe in.

 Have you ever complimented someone and they reject your compliments?

-Telling low self-esteem people how good they are makes them feel very uncomfortable.
+Telling low self-esteem people they are good makes them feel very uncomfortable.
 I know this firsthand.
-When one of my mentors in Bali praised how good my book was incessantly, I started squirming and cringing.
+When one of my mentors in Bali continuously praised how good my book was, I started squirming and cringing.
 I was never praised by my parents.
 It felt really awkward to receive such compliments from others.

 When someone said something that is in conflict with what we believe about ourselves, we tend to reject it.
 Everyone knows that negative self-talk doesn’t make us feel good in the long run, but we still do it.
 It’s like eating snacks that are unhealthy.
 Everyone knows that eating snacks are unhealthy, but we still eat them because the snacks make us feel good.